-- ✓ Home visits - ✓ Staggered entry only two children will start during any given session allowing children to explore the setting in a positive and non-threatening manner. - ✓ Each child will be given a 'Key Person' who will be the constant for your child and do all they can to help them settle in.
-The 'Key Person' will speak to you, the parents, on a regular basis to keep you informed of your child's adjustment to school life. - ✓ Get to know your child and their interests so that we can plan activities that will engage them thereby making their time in the unit as positive as possible.
-We want to ensure that your child looks forward to attending nursery and fully embraces attending school. - ✓ Each session follows a similar routine so that the children adjust to nursery life as quickly as possible.
+- ✓ Half day session only fifteen children will attend each session throughout the first week allowing for children to have the focused attention they may need. - ✓ Each child will be given a 'Key Person' who will pay special attention to that child and do all they can to help them settle in.
+The 'Key Person' will speak to you, the parents, on a regular basis to keep you informed of your child's adjustment to school life. - ✓ Get to know your child and their interests so that we can plan activities which we think they will enjoy thereby making their time in the unit as happy as possible so that they look forward to coming to school. - $\checkmark$ Each session follows a similar routine so that the children adjust to school life as quickly as possible.